rastreus/PCW/FUTURE-DEV-README.md

 hold it near and dear to my heart.
 SERIOUSLY!
 Follow a programming style of staying true to 80 columns.
 Do not let a single line of code go even a single character over 80 columns.
 That would mean a lot to me.
 Thank you.

+ADDENDUM (08/25/16): This is too humorous.
+Do whatever you have to do.
+I love programming style and 80 columns.
+I used a vertical monior for programming instead of a horizontal monitor so I literally couldn't go too much further past 80 cols.

 -------------------------------------------------------------------------------